Ring Thickness vs. Ring Width – What’s the Difference?

 Ring thickness and ring width are two different aspects of a ring that are often confused as being the same.
 In reality, while these two terms refer to completely different things and can’t be used interchangeably, there is a correlation between them.
+Let’s take a look at what ring width and thickness are and how they affect the look and fit of your ring.

 What is Ring Thickness vs. Ring Width?